EPFLRocketTeam/ert_rag/README.md

 * Local LLM support
 * Browser-based LLM support
 * Model comparison and evaluation
+* MCP server integration
+* Integration with Flowise or other AI orchestration systems

 These are ideas for future development and are not necessarily part of the current architecture.